SLAP: Shortcut Learning for Abstract Planning: Experiment

 \paragraph{Methods Evaluated.} We now briefly describe the methods that we compare in experiments, with implementation details provided in Appendix~\ref{app:baseline-details}. \begin{itemize}[left=10pt] \item \textbf{Shortcut Learning for Abstract Planning (SLAP)}: Our main approach. \item \textbf{Pure Planning}: The same abstract planner used by SLAP (Section~\ref{sec:planning}), but without shortcuts. \item \textbf{Pure RL (PPO)}: Proximal policy optimization \citep{schulman2017proximal} operating in the low-level joint state space of the robot on the full task with a sparse reward function that penalizes execution time (plan length).
 Note that SLAP shortcut learning also uses PPO. \item \textbf{Pure RL (SAC+HER)}: Given our focus on sparse-reward environments, we also compare against hindsight experience replay (HER) \citep{andrychowicz2017hindsight}, which was designed to handle sparse rewards.
 We use soft actor-critic (SAC) \citep{haarnoja2018soft} as the base algorithm (which must be off-policy). \item \textbf{Hierarchical RL (PPO)}: Hierarchical RL outputs both low-level actions and skill selection probabilities.
 When skill activations exceed threshold 0.5, the top skill is executed until completion; otherwise, low-level actions are used.
-Similar to SLAP, Hierarchical RL has access to predefined skills, following modular HRL methods like MAPLE \citep{nasiriany2022augmenting}, which dynamically select and compose behavior primitives to solve long-horizon manipulation tasks. \end{itemize}
+Similar to SLAP, Hierarchical RL has access to predefined skills, following modular HRL methods like MAPLE \citep{nasiriany2022augmenting}, which dynamically select and compose behavior primitives to solve long-horizon manipulation tasks. \item \textbf{SOL}: Based on state-of-the-art hierarchical RL method Scalable Option Learning \citep{henaff2025scalable}, we adapted the algorithm to also have access to both predefined skills and SLAP's shortcut data.
+SOL jointly learns a high-level controller that selects between predefined skills and shortcuts, and low-level shortcut policies.
+Predefined skills are frozen throughout training, same as the high-level priors that SLAP and Hierarchical RL (PPO) leverage, while SLAP's shortcut data provide the intrinsic rewards that SOL requires. \end{itemize}